shredthaGNAR/list-of-my-starred-repos/README.md

 * [mrishab/google-photos-delete-tool](https://github.com/mrishab/google-photos-delete-tool): Tool for deleting all photos from the Google Photos
 * [mnghsn/google-search-sidebar](https://github.com/mnghsn/google-search-sidebar): A user script and user style to move Google search tools to sidebar.
 * [gglukmann/google-sheets-mapper](https://github.com/gglukmann/google-sheets-mapper): 📝  A library for getting data from Google Sheets API v4
-* [scrapewalrus/Google-Shopping-Scraper](https://github.com/scrapewalrus/Google-Shopping-Scraper): This is a python Google Shopping scraper that can scrape all the products by searching for a keyword.
 * [Ibit-to/google-unlocked](https://github.com/Ibit-to/google-unlocked): Google Unlocked browser extension uncensor google search results
 * [milosbunijevac/GoogleDownloader](https://github.com/milosbunijevac/GoogleDownloader): Python: Opens a google search to get the first 10 4k images of the person you enter.
 Downloads images to new folder named after search.
 * [KudoAI/googlegpt](https://github.com/KudoAI/googlegpt): 🤖 Adds AI chat and search summaries to Google Search, powered by the latest LLMs like Google Gemma + GPT-4o!